Lily-we/movie/README.md

 # movie
-Movie website in Django for learning
+Movie website in Django for learnings